 - Rose Hip Tea

-The tea, just like the fruit, has anticancer and immune-boosting properties.
+Heard of rosehip tea benefits?
+If no, the tea, just like the fruit, has anticancer and immune-boosting properties.
 It is rich in antioxidants that reduce oxidative stress, which can otherwise lead to several health complications.

-What Is The Recommended Dosage?
+What Is The Recommended Rose Hips Dosage?

 There is no specific dosage as such.
 For rose petals, the dosage is around 3 to 6 grams a day (37).

 Oh yes, we are done with rose hips benefits.
 But what about the side effects?

 Most side effects of rose hips come from an excessive dosage of vitamin C, and to achieve that, one must consume an unrealistic 100 grams of the fruit in a day.

 Even then, an overdose of vitamin C is not lethal.
 Some of the side effects include headache, dizziness, diarrhea, stomach cramps, and heartburn.
 It might also cause nausea and fatigue (38).